What’s stopping you from moving your money overseas?

 But when it comes to banking reform, these countries are not quite ready for foreign investors.

-Uzbekistan has started to slowly make some reforms in the banking space, which I think is going to lead the country to become a tourism hot spot.
+Uzbekistan has started to slowly make some reforms in the banking space, which we think is going to lead the country to become a tourism hot spot.
 As of right now, Uzbekistan is the last undiscovered destination.

 At the same time, some of those Central Asian markets have issues with capital controls.
 This makes it hard to get your money out, especially when you want it in a major international currency like euros or dollars.
 Instead, when you try to make a withdrawal, you’re going to be stuck with the Uzbekistan som or some other obscure currency.